pestrela/music/traktor/README.md

 ## How to emulate elastic beatgrids in Traktor

 Traktor misses elastic beatgrids.
-This is crucial for live drummers and old electronic music.\
+This is crucial for live drummers and old electronic music.

-There is impossible to do perfect *beatjumps* because you cannot compensate with jogs.\
+There is impossible to do perfect **beatjumps** because you cannot compensate with jogs.\
-Same story for perfect *delay-based Effects*.\
+Same story for perfect **delay-based Effects**.

-This was the #1 request from the [Digital DJ Tips intervew](https://www.youtube.com/watch?v=iFcnImYgsII&feature=youtu.be&t=199)
+This was also the #1 request from the [Digital DJ Tips intervew](https://www.youtube.com/watch?v=iFcnImYgsII&feature=youtu.be&t=199)

-Below a recipe to *approximate* Elastic beatgrids in Traktor using Rekordbox conversion and putting a beatmarker every 4 beats:
+Below a recipe to **approximate** Elastic beatgrids in Traktor using Rekordbox conversion, and putting a beatmarker every 4 beats:

 Steps:
 * Select the specific tracks that really need elastic beatgrids: [guide](https://rekord.cloud/blog/should-you-analyze-your-tracks-with-dynamic-bpm-in-rekordbox)